sgtcortez/EasyKeyDB/Readme.md

     [Here](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) is some tutorial provided by the Company.
     [Here](https://github.com/ttroy50/cmake-examples) is some really nice examples

+    For basic compile and run, you can use at the project root directory:
+    ```shell
+    cmake -B build/ -DCMAKE_BUILD_TYPE=Debug
+    cmake --build build/
+    ```

+    This will build the project using debug flags.

 - ## Clang

     I am a fan of LLVM tools, so, if you prefer clang over gcc or msvc, build this project will be easier.